In Short

 When you start a new business, you will need to set up a range of legal services.
 From having a lawyer review your commercial contracts to ensuring that you adequately protect your business’ intellectual property, small business owners have a lot of legal services to consider.
-However, legal services can be pricey, especially on top of general business startup costs.
-Therefore, when forecasting your business’ budgets, you should consider what legal fees you might have to pay to get your startup on the right path.
+However, legal services can be expensive, especially in addition to general business startup costs.
+Therefore, when forecasting your business’s budgets, you should consider what legal fees you might have to pay to get your startup on the right path.
 This article outlines three key areas where lawyers typically help startups, followed by a breakdown of how law firms generally charge legal costs.

 Small businesses can retain legal services for a vast range of legal areas.
 However, small business owners typically focus on the following: